ilya-lesikov/gke-demo/README.md

 terragrunt destroy-all --terragrunt-non-interactive
 ```

-This will completely delete the project, cleaning up everything we've created:
+As an alternative, this will completely delete the project, cleaning up everything we've created:
 ```bash
 gcloud projects delete $TF_VAR_project_id
 ```

-Stop and remove container with the tooling from your system (run this outside container):
+Stop and remove the container with the tooling from your system (run this outside the container):
 ```bash
 docker rm -f gke-demo
 ```